zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 I don't know exactly why, but training with re-arc dataset is slower than training with arc dataset.
 My guess is that each batch is padded to the element with the max length.
 I'm using a batch size of just 1, so I guess the difference in speed is simply due to the re-arc dataset having a mean prompt length higher than arc.

+It is 70% slower (145 vs 247 min for the same number of steps).

 ## Conclusion

 ## Next steps